Cyclic contractions of dimer algebras always exist: Proof of main theorem

 induces a cyclic contraction of dimer algebras

 In particular, $A'$ is cancellative and the cycle algebra is preserved.

 \begin{Example} \rm{ Consider the cyclic contraction $\psi: A \to A'$ given in Figure \ref{example}.
-The contracted arrow $\delta$ is nonrigid since it belongs to the perfect matching $D = \{c, \delta\}$, and $D$ is equivalent to the perfect matching $D' = \{a,b\}$ not containing $\delta$.
-It is straightforward to verify that all other arrows belong to rigid perfect matchings. }\end{Example}
+The arrow $\delta$, contracted under $\psi$, is nonrigid since it belongs to the perfect matching $D = \{c, \delta\}$, and $D$ is equivalent to the perfect matching $D' = \{a,b\}$ not containing $\delta$.
+It is straightforward to verify that all the other arrows of $A$ belong to rigid perfect matchings. }\end{Example}

-The following example demonstrates why it is necessary to define $\psi$ by a sequence of single-arrow contractions in (\ref{sequence}).
+The following example demonstrates why it is necessary to define $\psi$ by a sequence of contractions where only one nonrigid arrow is contracted at a time.

 \begin{Example} \rm{ Consider the two contractions of the non-cancellative dimer quiver $Q$ given in Figure \ref{example4}.
 In each case, the contracted quiver $Q'$ is cancellative, and the arrows in $Q$ and $Q'$ are labeled by their respective $\bar{\tau}\psi$- and $\bar{\tau}$-images.
 Furthermore, the arrows $a,b \in Q_1$ are both nonrigid.
 The cycle algebra is preserved in case (i),